 So why watch?

 The good news is, the writers rectify the situation within a handful of episodes.
-If you stick with it, the show picks back up, and gets back into its rhythm of Chuck being nerdy awesome, his friends being nerdy crazy, and everything he loves and cares about in the world being constantly put in jeopardy because of secret job with the government.
+If you stick with it, the show picks back up and gets back into its rhythm of Chuck being nerdy awesome, his friends being nerdy crazy, and everything he loves and cares about in the world is constantly put in jeopardy because of secret job with the government.